ianstormtaylor/slate/docs/guides/schemas.md

 > 🤖 Actually, under the covers the declarative schemas are all translated into `validateNode` functions too!

-When you define a `validateNode` function, you either return nothing if ths node's already valid, or you return a normalizer function that will make the node valid if it isn't.
+When you define a `validateNode` function, you either return nothing if the node's already valid, or you return a normalizer function that will make the node valid if it isn't.
 Here's an example:

 ```js
 function validateNode(node) {